 In 2008 I founded Original Cultures, a non profit arts and culture project, which I still run to this day alongside three close friends who are based in Bologna.
 I mainly handle content, promo, funding and artists management for the event side of things and A&R and day to day admin for the label side of things.
 While we each have our own specialities and duties, we do whatever needs to be done to keep things moving, you know.

 Since 2005 I’ve also A&R’d 4 compilations, done some freelance A&R for Project Mooncircle and now A&R for my own label, Original Cultures.
 I also work, in a variety of capacities, with various independent artists I’ve got to know over the years doing everything from connecting, helping with bookings, copywriting and more.
-I also regularly copywrite bios and press releases for labels including Vlek Data, Mr Bongo, Rwina and more.
+I also regularly copywrite bios and press releases for labels including Vlek Data, Mr Bongo, Rwina, Warp and more.
 Full archive of this work is here.

 I’m available for freelance and contract projects, whether remotely or working from an office.
-I am currently based in Brussels, as such my office availability is constrained to Belgium and all major cities that I can commute to from Brussels.
+I am currently based in New York City, as such my office availability is constrained to the city/state and all major cities that I can commute to from NYC.